model-checking/kani/docs/src/install-github-ci.md

 ## Configuring Kani with flags

-The github action itself does not take any flags that `cargo kani` would take.
+The GitHub Action itself does not take any flags that `cargo kani` would take.
 Instead, they should be configured in `Cargo.toml`.
 See ["Configuration in Cargo.toml"](usage.md#configuration-in-cargotoml) for details.